St. Ann School

 Kurian Thomas

-Kurian Thomas had a shape-shifting quality to his face, shared by Uncle Syriac, Kevin, James, and me—the glimmer and echo of him continuing faintly in one son, two grandsons, one granddaughter.
+Kurian Thomas had a shape-shifting quality to his face, shared by Uncle Syriac, James, Kevin, and me—the glimmer and echo of him continuing faintly in one son, two grandsons, one granddaughter.
 Our hair is unpredictable and disobedient, our features gentle and unfixed; we look different from every angle and in every photograph, our smiles are crooked and shy.

 “We called your grandfather Kunnya, meaning, ‘Dear One,’” Aunty Lucy told me, “He was known as the best dressed man in town.
 In those days, most young men wore a mundu and shirt, but he would wear a bush shirt and trousers.
 He always walked very straight and whatever he wore was very neat.”
 He grew up in Ambalapurra, near Alleppy, where Babyammachi was also born: “His family was a very good family, well-known, educated.
 He had a bachelors in mathematics and a degree in teaching,” Aunty Lucy said, thinking he must have studied in Madras.
 “In those days, that was a high education,” she went on, “His whole family, they were teaching and all, three boys and two girls.
 He had a brother who was an older person, also a teacher.
 You know Mercy and all?
 Mercy’s father.
 All these people were highly educated in this family.
 There was another brother, Gregory, who went to Africa in the 1950s.
 He was also very tall and well dressed, in fact, they wanted Babyammachi to marry Gregory but our father did not want her to settle in Africa.
 They had a sister, Chechamma, who was a math teacher and was very pretty.
 She was not married but she was well respected.”
 I marveled at her lack of pity for Chechamma and started to understand why Papa’s side of the family never seems to feel sorry for me in my perpetual solitude.
 They easily comprehend that I’m a hard one to match and that life goes on; they’ve seen it before: “When your Uncle Ike was in high school and Chechamma used to come and teach him math, he would do well.
 The whole family was so nice.
-Not only nice, but they were smart and educated people,” she emphasized this, in case it hadn’t sunken in, “They led a very good life, they were decent people.
+Not only nice, but they were smart and educated people,” she emphasized, in case it hadn’t yet sunken in, “They led a very good life, they were decent people.
 You should be very proud of your grandfather’s side.
 And your grandfather was a very nice man.”

 Gregory and family in Africa